Conservatory Roof Replacement Cost

 Table of Contents

-- Additional Costs
+- Additional Conservatory Roof Replacement Costs

 - Can I Replace a Conservatory Roof Myself?

-- Choosing a Conservatory Roof
+- Choosing a Replacement Conservatory Roof

 - Benefits of Replacing a Conservatory Roof

-- Building Regulations for Replacing a Conservatory Roof
+- Building Regulations for Conservatory Roof Replacements

-- Planning Permission for Replacing a Conservatory Roof
+- Planning Permission for Conservatory Roof Replacements

 - Removing a Conservatory Roof Cost

-- Hiring a Conservatory Roof Replacer Checklist
+- Checklist: Hiring a Conservatory Roof Replacer

 - FAQs

-How Much Does a Conservatory Roof Cost?
+How Much to Replace a Conservatory Roof in 2025?

-A professionally installed conservatory will last for decades and will be relatively trouble-free, however, the roofs tend to be the weakest link!
+A professionally installed conservatory will last for decades and will be relatively trouble-free.
+However, the roofs tend to be the weakest link!
 If you spot any signs of leaking or water damage in your conservatory, you need to replace the roof as soon as possible to prevent any further damage.

 Leaking roofs are likely caused by damage that has been building gradually over the years due to slipping or warping panels, loose cappings, leaking vents or simply sealant problems around the panels.

-Sometimes a temporary repair can be made to solve the immediate problems, but the only long-term course of action is to either replace the roof or get a new conservatory!
+Sometimes, a temporary repair can be made to solve the immediate problems, but the only long-term course of action is to either replace the roof or get a new conservatory!

 Getting a new roof is obviously a lot cheaper than getting a whole new conservatory, but it is still far from cheap!
-There a number of factors that can affect the price you pay, the two biggest ones being the size of your conservatory and the type of roof material you want.
+There are a number of factors that can affect the price you pay, the two biggest ones being the size of your conservatory and the type of roof material you want.

-Glass roofs are typically more expensive than polycarbonate roofs, but are more energy efficient and let lighter in.
-As an example, for a small lean-to conservatory, the price to have a replacement polycarbonate conservatory roof fitted is on average around £1900-£2600, whereas a glass roof on the same sized conservatory would cost on average around £2000-£2800.
+For example, for a small lean-to conservatory, the price to have a replacement polycarbonate conservatory roof fitted is on average around £1,900 to £2,600, whereas a glass roof on the same sized conservatory would cost on average around £2,000 to £2,800.

 Is it possible to put a tiled or solid roof on my uPVC conservatory?

-Conservatory Roof Prices
+Conservatory Roof Replacement Prices

 The table below lays out the various costs for different bifold door materials and sizes: